Employer Talent Development

 - In 2010, we launched "Learning Nuggets", an online series that presents three topics in short e-learning modules, videos, and animated clips every two weeks.
 The Learning Nuggets series covers subjects including personal performance capacity, tools and applications, basic bank knowledge, intercultural relations, media and communications.

-The e-Learning programs enable the bank to train all 48,200 employees in a timely manner.
+The e-Learning programs enable the bank to train all our employees in a timely manner.
 It also enables the bank to keep precise track of participation.

 Investing in Young Talent